Computer Vision Examples for Unity

 The avatar-demo scenes show how to utilize user-controlled avatars in your scenes, gesture demo – how to use discrete and continuous gestures in your projects, fitting room demos – how to overlay or blend the user’s body with virtual models, background removal demo – how to display user silhouettes on virtual background, etc. Short descriptions of all demo-scenes are available in the online documentation.

 This package works with plain web cameras and video clips that can be played with Unity video player.
-It can be used with all versions of Unity – Free, Plus & Pro.
+It can be used in all versions of Unity – Free, Plus & Pro.

 How to run the demo scenes:

-1. Create a new Unity project (Unity 2023.2 or later, as required by Unity’s Sentis package).
+1. Create a new Unity project (Unity 6.0 or later, as required by the ‘Inference Engine’ package).

 Current limitations:

-1. Because of the intensive GPU utilization, please avoid using the CVE-package on mobile platforms for now, if possible.
-The performance may not be good enough, and the device may overheat.
+1. Because of the intensive GPU utilization, please avoid using the CVE-package on mobile platforms.
+The performance is not good enough, and the device may overheat.

 Downloads: